Customize Consent Preferences

 Why focused goal setting with your students is powerful!

-Do you set goals for yourself at the start of a new school year?
-How about setting resolutions for the New Year?
+Goal setting with students is powerful!
+Think about it, do you set goals for yourself at the start of a new school year about what you want to accomplish?
+How about setting resolutions for a new year?
 I’m sure you do in some way or another even if you don’t formally write them down.
-You have your own way of keeping track of things you want to accomplish.
-Our students also have dreams!
-And you their teacher can help guide them!
-What’s goal setting look like in the classroom?
-Well, setting goals with students can be done individually in student conferences or with all students whole class.
+You have your own way of keeping track of the things you want to do.

-(1) Goal Setting Conferences
+(1) Goal Setting With Students Using Goal Setting Conferences

 It all begins with the goal-setting conference!
 Setting goals with students helps them focus on areas they would like to work on or improve.
 It helps them take the ideas they have in their mind and put them on paper.
 Once the goal is on paper students can begin to take action.
-Helping students set one or two goals during your reading block focusing on reading and writing is more powerful than creating many goals.
-They should make one reading goal, one writing goal, and an action step for each goal.
+Helping students set one or two goals during your reading block focusing on reading and writing is more powerful than them creating many goals.
+They should make one reading goal, one writing goal, and have action steps for each goal.

 Reading